Summer of protest: Chance for change, but obstacles exposed | WTOP

 “That message gets amplified when you go out and spray-paint and throw rocks and light fires,” he said.
 “When you see a burnt building, that is helping the wrong side of the narrative.
 It’s not as effective for the BLM movement and keeping their message for what it should be.”

-Black Lives Matter leaders have never asked for, encouraged or condoned looting or fighting with law enforcement or police supporters on the streets, because they are protesting the violent harm done to their communities.
+National Black Lives Matter organizers have never asked for, encouraged or condoned looting or fighting with law enforcement or police supporters on the streets, because they are protesting the violent harm done to their communities.

 Thenjiwe McHarris, a strategist with the Movement for Black Lives, a coalition of more than 150 organizations, said Trump’s effort was a “desperate tactic to paint our movement a particular kind of way to stoke fear in communities across the country and to try to steal this election.”